 Restorative Practices in Our Communities

 Sidewalk Talk envisions a world of connection and belonging, where everyone matters.
 The mission is to inspire, teach and practice heart-centered listening that fosters belonging, justice, and social health.
 Restorative Practices Director Val Hanson is the local chapter leader for Sidewalk Talk, Carrboro.

 For information about upcoming Sidewalk Talk events, click here: https://www.disputesettlement.org/events/

 If you’re interested in becoming a radically different listener with Sidewalk Talk, contact: Val at firstname.lastname@example.org

 Restorative Practices in Schools

 Do threats of punishment deter discipline problems?
 Does punishment change behavior?
 For some kids it does.
-For many it does not, and, the punishment may disrupt the school community.
-Traditional discipline and punishment may work as a short-term fix, but usually not in the long run.
-RJ supports real accountability and meaningful connections.
+For many it does not, and, exclusionary discipline disrupts the school community.
+Restorative practices support real accountability and meaningful connections.

 - Significantly lower rates of suspensions and expulsions